 Just like there is a strong relational bond (albeit imperfect due to sin) between a parent and child, there is a perfect and unbreakable relational bond between God and believers.
 The Father won’t let anyone or anything pluck His dearly beloved children from His hand (John 10:28).

-God could have chosen anything in the entire universe to be His inheritance, His treasure—and He chooses human beings like you and me.
+God could have chosen anything in the entire universe to be His inheritance, His treasure—but He chooses human beings like you and me.
 We are His bride, His glorious inheritance.
 How many of you want to experientially know more of God’s love for you?
 Then pray to know the riches of His glorious inheritance in the saints.

 3. Pray for a deeper knowledge of God’s power.